MicrosoftDocs/win32/desktop-src/WmiSdk/--extendedstatus.md

 ---
-Description: Used to report detailed status and error information. ms.assetid: 6bdff9a8-1a7c-4860-a12e-4d3162964ee4 ms.tgt_platform: multiple
+description: Used to report detailed status and error information. ms.assetid: 6bdff9a8-1a7c-4860-a12e-4d3162964ee4 ms.tgt_platform: multiple
 title: '__ExtendedStatus class'